WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ### AWS Guard Duty

-- ingest from FlowLogs, R53, CloudTrial, AI Thread detection etc to a centralized place
+- ingest from FlowLogs, R53, CloudTrial, AI **Thread detection in terms of ACCOUNTS** etc to a centralized place

 * you can **invite other accounts to guard duty**.
 With this setting, Guard Duty will also **ingest from those invited accounts** (**if they accept**).